Burnup Measurement using Bent Crystal Diffraction Spectrometers for Pebble Bed Reactors: Synthetic Spectrum Generation

 \subsection{Bent Crystal Spectrometer Optical Modeling}

-SHADOW 3 was used to model the optical performance of candidate BCD spectrometer designs using ray-tracing calculations~\cite{shadow3}.
+SHADOW3 was used to model the optical performance of candidate BCD spectrometer designs using ray-tracing calculations~\cite{shadow3}.
 Though it is primarily used for the simulation of synchrotron beamlines, it has well developed crystal diffraction models.
 Symmetric Bragg geometry is used, placing both the source and detector at the same distance from the crystal and at an angle $\theta$ relative to the crystal's centerline~\cite{gamma-spectroscopy-first-85-years-deslattes}.
 The Rowland circle connects all three elements with radius $R_{rowland}$.
 The crystal is cylindrically bent with a radius of curvature, $R_{crystal}$, that is twice that of the Rowland circle.
 This setup eliminates aberrations while ensuring gammas that satisfy Bragg's law are focused on the detector.
 A circular source was used to represent a fuel pebble whose decay gammas travel through a borehole collimator with aperture $d$ and focal length $f$.
 The source was given a uniform half-width divergence, $\Delta_{src}/2$, which was estimated using Equation~\ref{eqn:collimatordivergence}.
 The setup is illustrated in Figure~\ref{fig:bragg_diagram}.

 Each model was designed for the targeted gamma to undergo first order diffraction.
-XOP was used to determine the crystal reflectivity as a function of the incoming Bragg angle~\cite{xop}.
+The XOP (X-ray OPtics utilities) interface in SHADOW3 was used to determine the crystal reflectivity as a function of the incoming Bragg angle~\cite{xop}.
 This is demonstrated in Figure~\ref{fig:reflectivity_curves} for a perfect crystal and mosaic crystal.
 Reflectivity is strongly influenced by the gamma energy and the crystal plane and mosaicity.